mwlon/pcodec/README.md

 If so, the file then encodes a "jumpstart", which is used in number blocks to describe how many repetitions of the range to use.

-Each number block has just 2 or 3 parts: the prefix, which indicates a range to use.
+Each number block has just 2 or 3 parts.
+First comes the prefix, which indicates a range to use.
 If that range uses repetitions, a varint for the exact number of repetitions follows, leveraging the jumpstart from earlier.